Titles and Roles

 - Discovery and Developmental Therapeutics

 Elisavet Paplomata, MD, is an Assistant Professor in the Department of Hematology and Medical Oncology at the Emory University School of Medicine.
 As a medical oncologist at the Glenn Family Breast Center at Winship Cancer Institute, she specializes in breast and gynecologic malignancies.

 Dr. Paplomata is a member of the American Society of Hematology and the American Society of Clinical Oncology.

-Dr. Paplomata received her medical degree from the Cerrahpasa Faculty of Medicine, University of Istanbul, in Turkey.
+Dr. Paplomata received her medical degree from the Cerrahpasa Faculty of Medicine, Istanbul University, in Turkey.
 She trained in Obstetrics and Gynecology from 2005 to 2008 at the General Hospital of Serres in Greece, where she gained experience in cancer screening and the surgical management of benign and malignant gynecologic conditions.
 She then completed her residency in Internal Medicine at Texas Health Presbyterian of Dallas in Texas.
 She completed her fellowship in Hematology and Medical Oncology at Emory University School of Medicine while holding the position of Chief Fellow in her last year.